erjank/teaching/performance.md

 out of time.
 Doing all the reviewing after all the teaching also helps put a bit of distance between the teaching and the reviewing, which makes the exercise slightly less excruciating.

+> **Setting Up Your Teaching Environment**
+>
+> If the room setup allows it, try to [set up your
+> environment](practices.md#setting-up-your-own-environment) to mimic
+> what you would use in an actual classroom: have a glass of water
+> handy, stand instead of sitting, and so on.

 ## Challenges